DGLOliveira/Virtual-Desktop/README.md

 <br/>-Preview window for minimized Apps.
 <br/>-Use of local storage, allowing user customizations to persist outside of current session.
 <br/>-Enhanced clipboard functionality, expanding user ability to copy and paste across apps to include data other than strings and numbers.
-<br/>-File system and File explorer.
+<br/>-⚠️File system and File explorer. (currently only a placeholder app is available)

 ### Near Future Apps:

-<br/>-Simple text editor, in the style of Notepad.
+<br/>-✅Simple text editor, in the style of Notepad.
 <br/>-Package of famous boardgames and card games, such as Mahjong and Solitaire.
 <br/>-Magnifying tool, essentially an on screen magnifying glass.
 <br/>-ASCII character map, faithfull to the MS Character map included in most versions of Windows.